 Sometimes an actor

 I’ve done voices for Garmin Navigation, Warner Brothers films, the BBC, Gallo Wine and Comedy Central UK.
 I specialize in national film trailers and commercial tag lines, but also do character and accents and am working on developing an animated TV series here in Hollywood.
+You can hear all my voice demos here.
+I’m proudly represented by Vanessa Gilbert at Solid Talent.

 For the past 7 years, I’ve been writing reviews of comedians and plays and movies for The Jewish Journal online.
 It’s also a bit of a personal inner and outer travelogue.